Yuan-998/yuan-998.github.io/_posts/2023-1-16-Distributed System.md

 > - There is no reliable communication in distributed system

 ### Global Clock
 Time is a man-made concept.
 The temporal interval between the happenings of two events is called time.
 In order to make this concept universal, in [history of timekeeping devices](https://en.wikipedia.org/wiki/History_of_timekeeping_devices), there are many tools being utilized, e.g. Stonehenge, obelisk, water clock, incense clock, and sandglass.
-The idea behind these tools is to use something that happens temporally regularly to represent an time interval.
-Nowsdays, the idea of time is still the same but the tools has changed dramatically ([atomic clock](https://en.wikipedia.org/wiki/Atomic_clock), [satellites](https://www.gps.gov/applications/timing/)) to provide more precise measurements of time.
+The idea behind these tools is to use something that happens temporally regularly to represent a time interval.
+Nowadays, the idea of time is still the same but the tools has changed dramatically ([atomic clock](https://en.wikipedia.org/wiki/Atomic_clock), [satellites](https://www.gps.gov/applications/timing/)) to provide more precise measurement of time.

-Unfortunately, even with these highly precise and synchronized time measurements, [it is still unreliable to use physical time directly in distributed system](http://infolab.stanford.edu/~burback/dadl/node91.html#:~:text=In%20a%20distributed%20system%20there,clock%20has%20the%20exact%20time.).
+Unfortunately, even with these highly precise and synchronized time measurements, [it is still very hard to use physical time directly in distributed system](http://infolab.stanford.edu/~burback/dadl/node91.html#:~:text=In%20a%20distributed%20system%20there,clock%20has%20the%20exact%20time.).

 ### Communication
 In real world, there are many medium to carry information, sound, smell, and light.
 But in distributed system, the only mediunm is the network.
 Machines exchange information through network.